 It is important that graduates arrive at the McMaster Center (small gym in Weaner) by 10:30 a.m. to robe and assemble.
 Light refreshments will be served after the ceremony in a tent outside of the Weaner Center.

-There will be a mandatory practice for all graduates on Thursday, May 2, beginning at 5 p.m.
-Immediately following practice, head over to the Senior Bash at the McCann Lounge in Hubbard Hall to celebrate making the change from student to alumni.
-There will be refreshments, photo ops, music, and a commemorative gift from the DC Alumni Office.
+There will be a mandatory practice for all graduates on Thursday, May 2, beginning at 5 p.m. in the Karl H. Weaner Community Center.
+After practice, you will receive your gift from the DC Alumni Office.

 The Commencement marching order is prepared a few weeks prior to Commencement and indicates the student's position in the marching order.
 Students will be notified via email from the Registrar's Office of all details.
 It is very important that we have accurate information as to whether students will be attending Commencement.
 Please contact the Registrar's Office if your plans to attend have changed and/or if you have not received your marching orders.

 All students must apply for graduation by completing the necessary paperwork and submitting

 it to the Registrar's Office.
 Applicants must be approved by the faculty and the Board of Trustees, so it is critical

 that applications are submitted in a timely fashion.
 Students desiring to graduate

 in December at the end of the fall semester should apply by May 1.
 Students desiring

 to graduate in May at the end of the spring semester or in August at the end of the

 Applying on time ensures that the Registrar's Office is able to conduct a review of the student's file so that any issues can be rectified before the start of the last semester of enrollment.
 A late application may result in the student being placed on a graduation list for the following semester or year.